syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Event.md

 # BPMN event and its customization

 An [`Event`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnShapeType.html#fields#Event) is a common BPMN process model element that represents something happens during a business process and its is notated with a circle.
-The [EventType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_EventType) property of BPMNNodeViewModel allows you to set the type of event that occurred during the process.
-The default event type is none.
+The [EventType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_EventType) property of the BPMNNodeViewModel allows you to set the type of event that occurred during the process.
+The default event type is None.
  The type of events are as follows:

-    * Start - Occurs at the beginning of the process and every business process starts with an event.
+    * Start: Occurs at the beginning of the process and every business process starts with an event.
-    * Intermediate - Occurs in the middle of the process.
+    * Intermediate: Occurs in the middle of the process.
-    * End - Occurs at the end of the process and every business process ends with an event.
+    * End: Occurs at the end of the process and every business process ends with an event.

 The following code example explains how to create a BPMN event.